 “All right, Missy.
 Let’s lock the door and get out of here.”

-“Wait until I tell the guys,” Joanne mumbled while she head for the door.
+“Wait until I tell the guys,” Joanne mumbled while she headed for the door.

 “Wait until I strangle you in front of them,” Jiro retorted, tugging on Joanne’s braids.